casszhao/INF4000.github.io/README.md

  * Read the ERROR MESSAGE!
 Most error message does tell you what the problem is.
 Google it.
  * Many times it is a common error with a known solution.
 Sometime, even just copy paste your error message, you will find many people had the exactly issue like yours before.
  * Change a way to describe your problem if you cannot find the solution.
- * Sometime, results from Google costs a lot of time to filter (particularly, when you ask in a not so good way), try other professional platforms, such as:
+ * Sometime, results from Google costs a lot of time to filter (particularly, when you ask in a not so good way), try other professional platforms, such as: stackoverflow, w3schools.com, codeproject.com
- ** w3schools.com, codeproject.com

 2. **Make it repeatable**
  * Create a minimal, reproducible example (e.g. reprex) using simple data